 Is Nothing Sacred?

-Near Peterborough, a $40 million project to build the largest Buddhist complex outside of China is in jeopardy
+Near Peterborough, a $40 million project to build the largest Buddhist complex outside of China is in jeopardy.

-because the Liberals knowingly approved wind turbines to surround the complex.
+The Liberals knowingly approved wind turbines to surround the complex.

 The people in charge of the development say these turbines will have a negative impact on the serenity of the complex.